 Please indicate in your cover letter whether any of your figures must contain color.
 Authors may be responsible for paying the costs for color.
 HFES will notify the author of such costs.

 - Each manuscript should contain the following components, in the following order:

 - Title page, which contains:

 - Each author's name and affiliation (institution, city, state, country) — OMIT IF REQUESTING A DOUBLE-BLIND REVIEW

 - Exact word count of text (not including title page, abstract, biographies), and references

 - Acknowledgments (including contact information for corresponding author).
 If applicable, list funding sources and other pertinent disclosures.
 If no such acknowledgments are present in the initial submission, HFES will assume that no disclosures are necessary.

 - Abstract page, which contains:

 - Structured abstract

 - Up to 5 keywords (exclude words that already appear in the title).
+View the current list of keywords.
 The importance of keywords to authors finding your article, and tips for choosing keywords, can be found at SAGE Publications.